How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Your organization should follow PCI compliance for card payments and Nacha regulations for ACH transactions.

-Your company should also block employees from hearing, seeing or accessing private payment data (during transactions and afterwards).
+Your company should also block employees from hearing, seeing, or accessing private payment data (during transactions and afterwards).
 This prevents data breaches and increases trust in your business.

 Human error